yunusemreertas/yunusemreertas/README.md

 <h1 align="center">Hi, I am Yunus Emre Ertas</h1>

-- ⚡ **I am a passionate and results-driven software developer based in Toronto, ON, with a strong focus on problem-solving and building complex software applications.
+- ⚡ **I am a passionate and results-driven software developer based in Toronto, with a strong focus on problem-solving and building complex software applications.
+I am a Computer Programming graduate from Seneca College and am enhancing my skills through the Full Stack Web Development Bootcamp at the University of Toronto.
 I am eager to contribute my skills to a dynamic team that values collaboration, best practices, and innovative solutions.
 With a solid foundation in development and a keen interest in software development and support, I am looking for opportunities to expand my expertise and contribute to a wide range of technical challenges.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">